Is the Reach of Your Men’s Ministry Wide and Deep?

-A church worked with was having their annual men’s retreat.
+A church we worked with was having their annual men’s retreat.
 A few men from the leadership team became a sub-committee and took on the task of organizing it.
-They set some goals:
+They set three goals:

 - Reach out to men who didn’t traditionally attend their church’s events

 - Help men get to know each other on the retreat

 - Develop a follow-up strategy that kept men involved after the retreat